 Indicator title 6-01 Number of projects implemented Short definition It counts the number of projects successfully being implemented in the reporting period Purpose/importance It shows if communities' members are being empowered for the sustainable use of natural resources or with job opportunities.
 Source/collection of data Registered projects on the EPWP reporting system.
 Method of calculation Each project registered at DENC is counted once the implementation has started Data limitations The accuracy of the data depends on the correctness and completeness of registration of a project.
 Type of indicator Output Calculation type Cumulative Reporting cycle Annually New indicator No Desired performance If the target is exceeded it might indicate increased funding for this type of project.
 Indicator responsibility Manager: Environmental Capacity Development and Support.

 Indicator title 6-02 Number of schools participating in the Eco-School programmes.
 Short definition It shows the number of schools that participated as Eco-Schools in the reporting period.
 Purpose/importance It indicates the support provided to schools by the department through the Eco-Schools Programme in line with the school curriculum.
 Source/collection of data Registration records of all the Eco-Schools in the province and datasheet of one-on-one visits to Eco-Schools (Underlying evidence: copy of registration forms and proof of payment).
-Method of calculation Count every school that have registered in the Eco-School programme during the reporting period.
-Data limitations The reliability of the data depends on the accuracy of the database.
-Type of indicator Output Calculation type Non-cumulative.
+Method of calculation Count every school that have registered in the Eco-School programme during the reporting period (either non-cumulative in the year reported on or incremental over the five year period) Data limitations The reliability of the data depends on the accuracy of the database.
+Type of indicator Output Calculation type Cumulative, incremental over the five years.
 Reporting cycle Annually New indicator No Desired performance If the target is exceeded it might indicate the value of the Eco-Schools Programme as a way of complementing the school curriculum.
-Indicator responsibility Assistant Manager: Communication and awareness raising (Control Grade A)
+Indicator responsibility Sub-Programme Manager: Communication and awareness raising